Espresso Creme Brulee

 Let’s pause for a moment.
 This is a recipe for creme brûlée.
 I’m posting a recipe for creme brûlée.

 Who am I?!

-I bought the blow torch with absolutely no intentions of using it to make creme brûlée.
-Actually, I am going to quote myself from a few weeks earlier because I said, “I’m not into creme brûlée.”
+I am going to quote myself from a few weeks earlier because I said, “I’m not into creme brûlée.”

 Screeeech!
 How delusional was I..
 I didn’t like creme brûlée?!